larspage/RestaurantDeveloper/tasks.md

 - Drag-and-drop functionality for section reordering
 - Inline editing for section descriptions
 - Modal confirmation dialog for section deletion with item count warning
+- Image upload functionality with preview and progress tracking
+- Form validation for menu item editing
+- Support for drag-and-drop file uploads

+### Storage Integration
+- MinIO implementation for local development
+- Configuration for seamless transition to DigitalOcean Spaces in production
+- S3 client integration with environment-specific configuration
+- Public read access for uploaded images

 ### Testing Strategy
 - Unit tests for all service methods